Anduin2017/AnduinOS/Checklist.md

 * Ensure Super + Tab, Alt + Tab, Super + I are functional.
 (Super + I is (UNDER DEVELOPMENT))
 * Ensure Super + Shift + S will take a screenshot.
 (UNDER DEVELOPMENT)
 * Ensure if the device has a battery, battery is shown on the task bar.
 Otherwise, it's hidden.
-* Ensure on `Tweaks` app sound theme, icon theme, shell theme are all set.
+* Ensure sound theme, icon theme, shell theme are all set.
 * Ensure there will be a `DO` sound (Yaru) when typing tab on terminal.
 * Ensure when running `sudo apt update`, it's connecting to `http://mirrors.anduinos.com`
 * Ensure `lsb_release` with arg `-i -d -r -c -a` will show the correct information.